MeteorDevelopment/meteor-website/src/routes/faq/installation.md

 ## Downloading

-The latest release of Meteor can be downloaded from [here](/) for Minecraft 1.18.2.
+The latest release of Meteor can be downloaded from [here](https://meteorclient.com/download).
 *Disclaimer: If your antivirus flags Meteor as dangerous, it is probably because it is an executable (jar) file.
 If you have any concerns feel free to check the source code located within this repository.*

 ## Installing

+### Prerequisites
+To play Minecraft, you'll need to have the compatible version of the JRE (Java Runtime Environment).
+Usually Minecraft downloads it automatically, but if it doesn't, you should get it from [Adoptium](https://adoptium.net/temurin/releases).
+The current version used by Minecraft 1.18.2 is v17.

 ### Minecraft Launcher
 If you already have Fabric Loader installed, skip to step 4.